 Signs of Ama

-Loss of appetite
+Loss of appetite.

-Foul taste in your mouth in the morning
+Foul taste in your mouth in the morning.

-Thick coating on your tongue in the morning
+Thick coating on your tongue in the morning.

-Fatigue after eating
+Fatigue after meals.

-Foul-smelling body odor and elimination
+Foul-smelling body odor and elimination.

-Dull complexion, hair and skin
+Dull hair and skin.

-Muscle and joint pain
+Muscle and joint pain not due to exercise.

 Feeling crummy: low energy; brain fog,